Savory Corn Pudding (Popular Indian Street Food Recipes)

 Instructions

-• Heat ghee.
-Add asoefetida, cumin seed, mustard seed.
+• Add mustard seed.

 • Add milk and sugar.
 Bring to a boil.
 Reduce to a simmer and cook for 10 minutes, stirring frequently.

 • Add lemon juice, cilantro and freshly grated coconut.
-Cook for 2 more minutes.

 • To serve, garnish with cilantro and dessicated coconut.